hatemosphere/CS-API-Exercise/README.md

 This exercise is split in several subtasks.
 We are curious to see where you feel most comfortable and where you struggle.

 ### 0. Fork this repository
-All your changes should be made in a fork of this repository, so you can open a Merge Request when you're done.
+All your changes should be made in a *private* fork of this repository.
+When you're done please share your fork with our group *ContainerSolutions* (Settings -> Members -> Share with group)

 ### 1. Setup & fill database
 In the root of this project you'll find a csv-file with passenger data from the Titanic.
 Create a database and fill it with the given data.
 SQL or NoSQL is your choice.